Whether you've heard about us from a friend, know someone who went on

-Accountability for the resources that God has entrusted Adventures In Missions begins first of all with our awareness that those who share their time, money, and prayers with AIM view us as stewards.
+Accountability for the resources that God has entrusted Adventures in Missions begins first of all with our awareness that those who share their time, money, and prayers with Adventures view us as stewards.
 We know that God sees and weighs the merits of our every action.
 The parable of the master and the wise steward applies to each of us.
 It is therefore our objective to listen to the guidance of the Holy Spirit in all that we do, particularly in the larger decisions that we make.

 Given man's frailty and inherent corruptibility, checks and balances are necessary.
-We have put such mechanisms in place to make a statement that AIM staff want to be above reproach in all that they do.
+We have put such mechanisms in place to make a statement that Adventures staff want to be above reproach in all that they do.
 Our own board of directors meets regularly to review the direction and performance of the ministry.

 Executive Director Seth Barnes founded Adventures in Missions in 1989.
 He worked out of his garage to lead nearly 1,000 youth to the mission field over the next three years.
 In 1992, the demand for trips exploded and Seth moved Adventures from his home to a storefront office.